rehierl/abstract-properties/05-generic-properties/0-0-sections-recap.md

 (*) The stream-based perspective of a section is such that a section object is created with each new section and marked as "open for associations" as soon as the section's sectioning node is reached.
-In addition to that, and once an implementation has reached past the end of the section, the corresponding section object is marked as being "closed".
+In addition to that, and once an implementation has reached past the end of a section, the corresponding section object is marked as being "closed".

-(*) A section is in general considered to contain it sectioning node since this effectively guarantees that no section will ever be truly empty.
+(*) A section is considered to contain its sectioning node since this effectively guarantees that no section will ever be truly empty.
 In addition to that, each section (as a set of nodes) is guaranteed to be distinct to every other section since each sectioning node is defined to always declare one section only.
-Because of that, a sectioning node is the very first node within the section it declares.
+Based on that, a sectioning node is considered to be the very first node within the section it declares.
 If need be, one can classify the nodes of a section as "control nodes" and as "content nodes".